 Experiment.
-Large-area monolayer CVD graphene was grown on copper and transferred to a weakly doped Si substrate with a 300 nm layer of SiO2 that served as a back-gate dielectric.
-Au/Ti electrodes were deposited outside the illuminated region ( $5 \times 5 \text{ mm}^2$ ) allowing transport measurements and back-gate control simultaneously with MO studies.
-The carrier concentration was calculated using the formula $n = \alpha (V_g - V{g, CNP})$ , where $\alpha = 7.2 \times 10^{10} \text{ cm}^{-2} \text{ V}^{-1}$ is the gate capacitance and $V{g, CNP}$ is the gate voltage corresponding to the maximum resistivity.
+Large-area monolayer CVD graphene was grown on copper and transferred to a weakly doped Si substrate with a 300 nm layer of SiO_2 that served as a back-gate dielectric.
+Au/Ti electrodes were deposited outside the illuminated region $(5 \times 5 \text{ mm}^2)$ allowing transport measurements and back-gate control simultaneously with magneto-optical studies.
+The carrier concentration was calculated using the formula $n = \alpha (V{\rm g} - V{\rm g, CNP})$, where $\alpha = 7.2 \times 10^{10} \text{ cm}^{-2} \text{V}^{-1}$ is the gate capacitance and $V{\rm g,CNP}$ is the gate voltage corresponding to the maximum resistivity.
 A perpendicular magnetic field up to 7 T was applied using a superconducting split-coil system.
-The sample was illuminated by linearly polarized light and the terahertz transmission and FR spectra using the technique presented in ref.
-28 were measured close to the room temperature (250 K) as a function of the carrier concentration and magnetic field with the help of a Fourier transform spectrometer equipped with a bolometer detector.
+The sample was illuminated by linearly polarized light and the terahertz transmission and Faraday-rotation spectra using the technique presented in Ref.[30], were measured close to the room temperature (250 K) as a function of the carrier concentration and magnetic field with the help of a Fourier transform spectrometer equipped with a bolometer detector.
 In order to simplify the data analysis, the Fabry-Perot interference in the Si substrate (0.5 mm thick in our samples) was suppressed by reducing the optical resolution to 0.2 THz.
-By applying MO Kramers-Kronig analysis to these data (shown in Supplementary Fig. 4), we derived the transmission spectra for RH and LH circular polarizations without the need of physically generating circularly polarized waves.
+By applying magneto-optical Kramers-Kronig analysis [30] to these data (shown in Supplementary Figure 4), we derived the transmission spectra for right-handed (RH) and left-handed (LH) circular polarizations without the need of physically generating circularly polarized waves.

 Simulations.
-Finite-element electromagnetic simulations of antidot arrays were performed using the COMSOL software.
-The graphene layer was modelled as a surface current in the boundary conditions.
+Finite-element electromagnetic simulations of antidot arrays were performed using COMSOL software.
+The graphene layer was modeled as a surface current in the boundary conditions.
 In order to achieve convergence, the mesh element size in the vicinity of graphene was much smaller than the magneto-plasmon wavelength.